If you are interested in availing of Online Counselling please email us on our dedicated Email Address : email@example.com

 From small beginnings and limited funds ACCORD has developed and grown to become the largest and only nationwide marriage care service in Ireland.
 The organisation has always endeavoured to meet the challenges presented to ensure it is focused and able to meet the needs of clients.

 This is made possible with the support of our funders –

 - DHSSPS and relevant Trusts in Northern Ireland.

 With the debate and subsequent introduction of divorce some years ago, Government at the time took a very positive approach by substantially increasing the funding to ACCORD and other counseling agencies to demonstrate their support and care for marriage and family.
-The advent of the Family Support Agency further enhanced Government's commitment to organisations such as ourselves.
+The advent of Tusla - Child and Family Agency further enhanced Government's commitment to organisations such as ourselves.
 This clearly demonstrates in a practical way that the Constitution of our land informs Government policy in protecting marriage and the family.

 "1° The State recognises the Family as the natural primary and fundamental unit group of Society, and as a moral institution possessing inalienable and imprescriptible rights, antecedent and superior to all positive law.